Worst Web Sites 2007

 OK, My Web Site Sucks.
 What Do I Do Now?

-The Top 30 Web Design Mistakes | Intro | Checklist 1 | Checklist 2 | What do I do now?
+Checklist 1 | Checklist 2 | What do I do now? | The Top 30 Web Design Mistakes

-The answer to this question is the same one as the joke about the guy who goes to the doctor's office and says "It hurts when I raise my arm."
+The answer to this question is the same one as the joke about the guy who goes to the doctor's office and says, "It hurts when I raise my arm."
 The doctor replies, "Don't raise your arm."

 When I'm training or giving a speech, I tell the audience, "The most important thing you can do to improve your web site is eliminate unnecessary design items."